briancwald/material_admin/README.md

 - [ ] Make JS features optional in settings
 - [ ] Move SCSS out of admin.scss into sub components (e.g. navigation, buttons, forms (done), etc.)
-- [ ] move preprocess functions into .inc files and out of .theme
+- [ ] Move preprocess functions into .inc files and out of .theme
-- [ ] Better way to handle materializecss overrides
+- [ ] Better way to handle Materialize CSS overrides
 - [ ] Remove Classy as a parent theme entirely?
 - [ ] Prod deployment packaging (Min, optimize, etc)

 ## Meta

-- Icons: currently using font awesome because sass integration allows for simple integration in D8 admin methods -- but looking at google material icons it might work fine -- switch for consistancy?
+- Icons: currently using font awesome because sass integration allows for simple integration in D8 admin methods -- but looking at google material icons it might work fine -- switch for consistency?

-- Grid: Impliment a more struture grid system.
-The template sturcutre in D8 has basically no notion of grid system.
-I have started to add in materializecss very light grid system but its awkward.
+- Grid: Implement a more structure grid system.
+The template structure in D8 has basically no notion of grid system.
+I have started to add in Materialize CSS very light grid system but it's awkward.